ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ## Plotting data with matplotlib

 Let's plot the data!
-We are going to use another package called **matplotlib**.
-Matplotlib is a widely used plotting library that can be used to create a wide range of high-quality charts and graphs of scientific data.
+We are going to use another package called `matplotlib`. `matplotlib` is a widely used plotting library that can be used to create a wide range of high-quality charts and graphs of scientific data.
 We're going to keep it simple in this introductory tutorial by plotting a simple line graph of the pressure data from the JCMB weather station.

-Matplotlib is imported using this syntax, which you should add to the top of your script:
+`matplotlib` is imported using this syntax, which you should add to the top of your script:

 ```python
 import matplotlib.pyplot as plt
 ```

-Note how we are now using the dot notation to only import a submodule from the matplotlib package, namely the `pyplot` module.
+Note how we are now using the dot notation to only import a submodule from the `matplotlib` package, namely the `pyplot` module.
 Pyplot is designed to mimic in many ways the Matlab plotting functionality, so users of matlab may see some similarity with the commands of pyplot.

 To plot the data, we can do this by adding to our script: